davidban77/netautomator/README.md

 ## Docker images

 - `workstation`: Which serves as base image.
-Also serves as `latest`
 - `ansible`: Which contains extra configutation for ansible projects.
-It also installs `ansible` and `ansible_runner`
+It also installs `ansible` and `ansible_runner`.
+Also serves as `latest`